kshenoy/vim-origami/README.md

-This has undergone significant changes, hopefully for the better.
+For some time now, I've been wanting to clean up the code and finally got around to it.
+However, I also ended up removing some features that I felt were not useful in a bid to keep things simple.
+I also have changed the default maps in order to get rid of ugly leader maps and now the commands accept a count instead of accepting it as an input.
-If you prefer to use the earlier version, you can download it from [here](https://github.com/kshenoy/vim-origami/archive/stable_03997ef.zip)
+If you prefer to use the earlier version, you can download it from [here](https://github.com/kshenoy/vim-origami/archive/stable_055e333.zip)

 #vim-origami